Sandpit on Raman Spectroscopy as a Tool for Clinical Applications - Manchester, December 11th 2018

 - To work up an engineering-focussed mini project to pump prime the Group’s activity in the area of detection of antimicrobial resistant pathogens in a clinical setting with £60,000 (fEC) seed funding from the EPSRC FAST Healthcare NetworksPlus.

-The Sandpit will be divided into three Sessions.
-In the first session, the background to the application of Raman Spectroscopy will be presented and participants will perform a ‘SWOT’ analysis.
-In the second session, a few clinical scenarios to which Raman Spectroscopy may be applied will be presented and participants will put together a simple short, medium and long-term roadmap for development of the technique.
-In the third session, groups will work up a pump priming project proposal to address the application of Raman Spectroscopy for the detection of antimicrobial resistant pathogens.
+The Sandpit was divided into three Sessions.
+In the first session, the background to the application of Raman Spectroscopy was presented and participants performed a ‘SWOT’ analysis.
+In the second session, a few clinical scenarios to which Raman Spectroscopy may be applied were presented and participants put together a simple short, medium and long-term roadmap for development of the technique.
+In the third session, groups worked up a pump priming project proposal to address the application of Raman Spectroscopy for the detection of antimicrobial resistant pathogens.

 - Professor Anthony Rowbottom Associate Clinical Director for Pathology and Immunology Director, Lancashire Teaching Hospitals NHS Foundation Trust